Murder of Laci Peterson: Trial

 Before his arraignment, Peterson had been represented by Kirk McAllister, a veteran criminal defense attorney from Modesto.
 Chief Deputy Public Defender Kent Faulkner was also assigned to the case.
-Peterson later indicated that he could afford a private attorney, namely Mark Geragos, who had done other high-profile criminal defense work.
+Peterson later indicated he could afford a private attorney, namely Mark Geragos, who had done other high-profile criminal defense work.
 Scott's trial began on June 1, 2004, and was followed closely by the news media.
 The lead prosecutor was Rick Distaso and Geragos led Scott's defense.
 Prosecution witness Frey hired her own attorney, Gloria Allred, to represent her.

 On June 23, 2004, one of the jurors was dismissed by Judge Alfred Delucchi after Delucchi spent two hours in his chambers questioning each of the jurors.
 Prior to Delucchi's June 21 interview, the aforementioned juror had been recorded on video speaking to Laci's brother, Brent Rocha.
 Delucchi had initially stated that this exchange had not warranted removal.
 He did not give a reason for the juror's later dismissal, although the transcript of Delucchi's session with him indicated that the juror had admitted that his girlfriend and others had spoken to him about news reports of his encounter with Rocha.
 Delucchi furthermore warned the remaining jurors not to read, watch, or listen to media coverage of the trial.